echronos/echronos/pm/reviews/BSD_license_change/Sebastian_Holzapfel.0.md

           pylib/release.py:181-182
 Comment:
 I think it is worth switching from 'NICTA' to 'CSIRO Data61' in these places while we're at it.
+[clewis: resolved all but LICENSE.md, which is being left as 'NICTA']